webmakaka/javadev.org/website/job/job.md

 There is a financial and political crisis on in the Russia, and i should try to looking for a job out of scope of Russia.

 Our current salary is something between $1000 and $2000.

-I have active connections with java developers from Russia, Ukraine, Belarus and Kazakhstan.
-We could try to work on together as team remote developers on any projects.

 If my person and suggestion would be interesting, send me emai.<br/>